dummifiedme/TheNotebook/NotesVault/Readjustment to Territorial Constituency.md

 After every census, a readjustment is to be made in
 1.  allocation of seats in LS to the states.
 2.  division of each state into territorial constituencies.

+Parliament is empowered to determine the authority and the manner in which readjustment